plone/training/docs/effective-volto/testing/acceptance.md

 #### Volto settings

-You can modify on the fly the main Volto settings like this:
+You can modify "on the fly" the main Volto settings like this:

 ```js
 cy.settings().then(settings => {